-- Have the right to work in England, meet Education and Skills Funding Agency residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved. - Have GCSE Grade 4 (or C) or above in Mathematics, or an equivalent qualification.
+- Have the right to work in England, meet Department for Education (DfE) residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved. - Have GCSE Grade 4 (or C) or above in Mathematics, or an equivalent qualification.
 For further information on equivalent qualifications please contact admissions@ucem.ac.uk.
-Applicants for the apprenticeship programme that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship.
+Applicants for the apprenticeship programme that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship. - Applicants for the apprenitceship programme that are 19+ years old are not required to have accepted equivalent Level 2 maths and English qualifications (opens new window).
+However, the DfE will fund functional skills qualifications if deemed necessary by the Employer and apprentice.
+The employer and apprentice will be informed of their options at point of admission, and they will be required to confirm that they opt in or out of further level 2 study to proceed. - Meet all of the funding eligibility requirements contained in the DfE funding rules.

-Recognition of prior learning (RPL) or recognition of prior experiential learning (RPEL) routes into the programme
+Recognition of prior learning (RPL) routes into the programme

-UCEM policy and procedures for Recognition of Prior Experiential Learning (RPEL) and Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning.
+UCEM policy and procedures for Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens in new window).
 This policy statement takes precedence in any such decision.

-RPEL may be used to support an application for entry onto the programme in accordance with the entry requirements stated in the section above.
 UCEM also recognises credit awarded by higher education degree awarding bodies in accordance with the relevant higher education qualifications framework and allows that credit to count towards module exemption from the programme.

 Normally at least one-third of any award must be accumulated as a result of learning assessed by UCEM, subject to any overriding Professional, Statutory and Regulatory Body requirements.
 For programmes leading to MSc or MBA awards: